MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_itemcategories.md

 ---

 # Create itemCategories
-Create an itemCategories in Dynamics 365 for Financials.
+Create an item category object in Dynamics 365 for Financials.

 ## HTTP request
 ```